 Recommendations based on these assessment results for the improvement of the General Education curriculum.
 These recommendations may include proposals for further action research projects related to particular courses, GEP categories, GE Program Outcomes, or specific groups of students.

-The GEC will report annually to the Faculty Senate sharing its evaluation and recommendations with the Provost, the Deans, and the department chairs.
+The GEC will report annually to the Common Council sharing its evaluation and recommendations with the Provost, the Deans, and the department chairs.
 The report will also be posted online to be available to the campus community and others.

 In conjunction with the Director of General Education and the Assessment Coordinator, the GEC will work with various units on campus in order to provide professional development opportunities for faculty and staff.
 In this manner, the GEC will help to “close the loop” by allowing assessment of student learning lead to curricular and pedagogical improvements.
 Such professional development opportunities might include: